fsprojects/Paket/docs/content/getting-started.md

 ### Specifying dependencies

-Create a [`paket.dependencies` file](dependencies-file.html) in your project's root and specify the version rules of all your dependencies in it:
+Create a [`paket.dependencies` file](dependencies-file.html) in your project's root and specify all your dependencies in it.
+You can use [NuGet packages](nuget-dependencies.html), [GitHub files](github-dependencies.html) and [HTTP dependencies](http-dependencies.html).
+The file might look like this:

     source https://nuget.org/api/v2

     nuget Castle.Windsor-log4net ~> 3.2
     nuget NUnit

+	github forki/FsUnit FsUnit.fs

+You can read more about the importance and the structure of the `paket.dependencies` file in the [docs](dependencies-file.html).

+### Installing dependencies

 Install all of the required packages from the specified sources: